 - 1. Engine warm-up in progress.

 - Drive vehicle at low speeds for a few minutes.

 - 2. Engine break-in period not completed.

 - Complete break-in period.

 - 3. Drive and driven pulleys require servicing.

 - Contact an authorized Lynx dealer.

-ENGINE LACKS ACCELERATION OR POWER (cont'd)

-4. Engine overheats.
+- 4. Engine overheats.

-- Check coolant level, see MAINTENANCE PROCEDURES. - Check heat exchangers cleanliness.
+- Check coolant level, see MAINTENANCE PROCEDURES.

+- Check heat exchangers cleanliness.
 Clean if necessary.

-5. Drive belt worn too thin.
+- 5. Drive belt worn too thin.

-- If the drive belt has lost more than 3 mm (1/8 in) of its original width, it will affect vehicle performance. - Replace drive belt.
+- If the drive belt has lost more than 3 mm (1/8 in) of its original width, it will affect vehicle performance.

+- Replace drive belt.

-6. Incorrect track adjustment.
+- 6. Incorrect track adjustment.

-See MAINTENANCE and/or an authorized Lynx dealer for proper alignment and tension adjustments.
+- See MAINTENANCE PROCEDURES and/or an authorized Lynx dealer for proper alignment and tension adjustments.

-7. R.A.V.E. valves problem.
+- 7. R.A.V.E. valves problem.

-Seek service from an authorized Lynx dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+- Seek service from an authorized Lynx dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.

-8. Fuel pressure too low.
+- 8. Fuel pressure too low.

-Seek service from an authorized Lynx dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+- Seek service from an authorized Lynx dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.